-Keyera operates one of the largest energy midstream businesses in Canada.
-Midstream entities operate in the oil and gas sector between the upstream sector, which includes oil and gas exploration and production businesses, and the downstream sector, which includes the refining, distribution and retail marketing of finished products.
+Keyera operates an integrated Canadian-based midstream business with extensive interconnected assets and depth of expertise in delivering midstream energy solutions.
+Midstream businesses operate in the oil and gas sector between the upstream sector, which includes oil and gas exploration and production businesses, and the downstream sector, which includes the refining, distribution and retail marketing of finished products.
 Keyera is organized into two integrated business units:

 - 1. Gathering and Processing Business Unit Keyera owns and operates raw gas gathering pipelines and processing plants, which collect and process raw natural gas, remove waste products and separate the economic components, primarily NGLs, before the sales gas is injected into pipeline systems for transportation to end-use markets. - 2.
 Liquids Business Unit, consisting of the following operating segments: - Liquids Infrastructure Keyera owns and operates a network of facilities for the processing, fractionation, storage and transportation of the by-products of natural gas processing, including NGLs such as ethane, propane, butane and condensate.
-In addition, this segment includes Keyera's iso-octane facilities referred to as AEF and Keyera's crude oil handling facilities. - Marketing Keyera markets a range of products associated with its two infrastructure business lines, primarily propane, butane, condensate and iso-octane, and also engages in crude oil midstream activities.
+In addition, this segment includes Keyera's iso-octane facilities referred to as AEF and Keyera's crude oil handling facilities. - Marketing Keyera markets a range of products associated with its two infrastructure business lines, primarily propane, butane, condensate and isooctane, and also engages in crude oil midstream activities.